Pupil Premium Grant

 The Pupil Premium, which was introduced in April 2011, is allocated for children from low-income families who are currently known to be eligible for Free School Meals (FSM) in both mainstream and non-mainstream settings and children who have been looked after by the Local Authority continuously for more than six months.

-As a school, we are delighted that the Pupil Premium has enabled us to support the holistic education of many of our children.
+As a school, we recognise that the Pupil Premium Grant has enabled us to support the holistic education of many of our children.

 PE and Sport Grant

 The government has provided additional funding of £150 million per annum for academic years 2013 to 2014 and 2014 to 2015 to improve provision of physical education (PE) and sport in primary schools.
 This funding – provided jointly by the Departments for Education, Health and Culture, Media and Sport – has been allocated to primary school head teachers.

 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.

 Schools must spend the additional funding on improving their provision of PE and sport, but schools have been given the freedom to choose how they do this.
 A list of possible uses has been suggested.

 Brent Knoll School has decided to use the money to:

 - support and engage the least active children in physical activities

 - increase pupils’ participation in the sports and physical activities

 - provide places for pupils on after school sports clubs